zyedidia/micro/README.md

 See the [help text](./runtime/help/help.md) for information about keybindings, editor commands, colorschemes and configuration options.

-# Configuration

-Configuration directory:

-Micro uses the `$XDG_CONFIG_HOME/micro` as the configuration directory.
-As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, `~/.config/micro` is used as the config directory.

-At this point, there isn't much you can configure.
-Micro has a few options which you can set:

-* colorscheme
-* tabsize
-* syntax
-* tabsToSpaces

-To set an option run Ctrl-e to execute a command, and type `set option value`, so to set the tabsize to 8 it would be `set tabsize 8`.
-The default is 4.

-The syntax option can simply be on or off, so for example to turn syntax highlighting off, run `set syntax off`.
-The default is on.

-The tabsToSpaces option is on or off.
-It specifies whether to use spaces instead of tabs or not.
-The default is off.

-The colorscheme can be selected from all the files in the `~/.config/micro/colorschemes/` directory.
-Micro comes by default with three colorschemes:

-* default: this is the default colorscheme.
-* solarized: this is the solarized colorscheme (used in the screenshot).
-You should have the solarized color palette in your terminal to use it.
-* solarized-tc: this is the solarized colorscheme for true color, just make sure your terminal supports true color before using it and that the `MICRO_TRUECOLOR` environment variable is set to 1 before starting micro.

-These are embedded in the Go binary, but to see their source code, look [here](./runtime/colorschemes)

-Any option you set in the editor will be saved to the file `~/.config/micro/settings.json` so, in effect, your configuration file will be created for you.
-If you'd like to take your configuration with you to another machine, simply copy the `settings.json` to the other machine.

 # Contributing

 If you find any bugs, please report them!
 I am also happy to accept pull requests from anyone.